CodebugM/Coding-Journal/README.md

 27 April

 Today involved travelling back from Georgia to Germany and that meant that I did not have any time to code.
 So I decided to review the lessons on databases from Udemy.
+Besides freeCodeCmap, I am also working my way through Udemy's "The Complete 2019 Web Development Bootcamp", which is taught by Angela Yu, and which I really highly recommend.
+She is GREAT!
+You learn so much.
+She goes through front and back end development in a lot of detail with loads of projects you do along the way (I am really fond of this course!
+It is the one course that has got me stuck with coding) - anyways, during the backend part of the course you learn all about mongoDB and mongoose, so I reviewed all my notes that I was taking while working through the lessons.